yug-rajani/yug-rajani.github.io/index.md

 As a former Software Engineer at [Crest Data Systems Pvt.
 Ltd.](http://crestdatasys.com), I successfully delivered software solutions meeting clients' needs, honing my collaborative and independent problem-solving skills.
 I also mentored interns in Elasticsearch, guiding their professional growth.

 Eager for growth, I'm actively seeking Software Development Engineer (SDE) internship/co-op roles for Spring/Summer 2024.
-If you know fitting positions or wish to connect, don't hesitate to [reach out](mailto:rajani.y@northeastern.edu).
+If you know any relevant positions or wish to connect, feel free to [reach out](mailto:rajani.y@northeastern.edu).

 Feel free to browse my resume [here](/cv) or download the PDF [here](http://yug-rajani.github.io/resume/).
 And hey, if you're up for it, let's catch up over coffee – my treat!